samoslab/blog/content/info/what does samos mean?.md

 Samos  is a Greek island in the eastern Aegean Sea, the birthplace of the Greek philosopher and mathematician Pythagoras.

-This project is named as samos,is a respect for Pythagoras and math.
+This project is named as samos,is a respect for philosophy and math.

 ![screenshot](/img/samos.png)